siran/writing/posts/_drafts/Why Water Does Not Blow Up.md

 ## 7. Statement relative to the Clay problem

-The original conditions of the Clay problem are physically unrealizable.
-As a math excercise it might be interesting construct to "resolve".
+The original formulation of the Clay Millennium Problem is purely mathematical and permits flow regimes that are physically unrealizable, including unbounded transport speed and instantaneous energy delivery.

-However, we don't think that Clay Institute of Mathematical *Physics* is solely interested in the unphysical nauture of the flow-problem as was initially proposed by Navier and Stokes hundreds of years ago.
+As a mathematical exercise, the problem is well posed.
+As a statement about physical fluids, it is not.

-And thus, we sidestep the mathematical connundrum and instead solve the real physical problem of flow, showing that water doesn't blow up because *effects* need to be *caused*, and *causality* has a characteristic speed -- c, like dominoes falling.
+Rather than attempting to resolve the mathematical question within an unphysical Newtonian abstraction, we address the physical phenomenon the equations were intended to model.
+When flow is understood as continuous, causally bounded energy transport, finite-time blow-up is excluded on purely geometric grounds.

-So, we instead assert:
+We therefore assert:

 > The physical phenomenon Navier–Stokes attempts to model—water flow—cannot blow
 > up, because energy transport is continuous and causally bounded.

-Any mathematical model that allows unbounded transport speed necessarily admits unphysical singularities.
+Any mathematical model that permits unbounded transport speed necessarily admits unphysical singularities.